Mocha2007/gravity/readme.md

   * 10 = #AAAAAA
   * 11 = #FFFFFF
 * FF - (unimplemented) Custom Palette, stored in header as RR GG BB RR GG BB ... etc, bitness automatically determined

+## Width, Height

+Big-endian.
+In pixels.
+Maximum 65,535.

+## Layers

+Number of layers, for image editing and 3-D imagery.
+Maximum 255.

+## Speed

+4 times the FPS.
+Minimum 0 hz, maximum 64 hz.

+## Frames

+For video.
+Maximum 16,777,215 (18,641 hours of video at 1/4 hz, 78 hours of video at 60 hz.).

+## Image Start

+Byte where the image starts.
+Normally 0x10, but may be postponed to include metadata or palette information.